Top 2 Wineries to Visit in Stellenbosch with Kids

 This place caught our attention from the road, and it was calling our name for dinner.
 So glad we made the decision to pump our brakes!
 The incredible dinner view from the porch and sunset stroll through the vineyard afterwards made it worth the stop.

 If you find yourself planning a trip to South Africa, definitely don't miss out on the winelands or think you need to skip it because you have babes in tow.
-I hope you enjoyed our review of the Top Two Wineries to Visit in Stellenbosch with Kids.
-Let me know if you have questions about planning, or save this post for later!
+I hope you enjoyed my review of the Top 2 Wineries to Visit in Stellenbosch with Kids.
+Let me know if you have questions about planning, and be sure to save this post for later!

 Want details of our next trip?
 Sign up below!